rongkangw/tp/docs/DeveloperGuide.md

        Member must not have already been assigned to the event.
 Role(s) must exist for the event.

     2. Test case: `assignEvent e/Welcome Party m/John Doe`
        Expected: Single event page is shown with the updated member list.
-The assigned member has a 'Participant' tag on their member card.
+The assigned member has a tag with the name of the event on their member card.
        Success message is shown in status message.

     3. Test case: `assignEvent e/Welcome Party m/Jane Doe r/gamemaster`
        Expected: Single event page is shown with the updated member list.
-The assigned member has a tag with the specified role(s) on their member card.
+The assigned member has a tag with the specified role on their member card.
        Success message is shown in status message.

 2. Assigning a member to an event they have already been assigned to